Document Accessibility Compliance using AI

 - And, content always changes.
 So, you gotta keep updating stuff.
 It never ends.

-Now, what's next?
-We'll see how ai can help, as mentioned in the article from Elements Cloud, Using AI for accessibility and 508 Compliance evaluation.
+These challenges with manual checks highlight the need for more efficient and consistent solutions.
+This is where ai can step in to revolutionize the process.
+Now, we'll see how ai can help, as mentioned in the article from Elements Cloud, Using AI for accessibility and 508 Compliance evaluation.

 How AI is Transforming Document Accessibility